jamditis/ccm/README.md

 - **Develop innovative tools** to help newsrooms operate more efficiently
 - **Host conferences** dedicated to studying collaborative journalism

-The Center recently received a [$2.5 million Knight Foundation grant](https://www.montclair.edu/newscenter/2025/02/17/center-for-cooperative-media-receives-2-5m-knight-foundation-grant-to-expand-collaborative-journalism-nationwide/) to launch the Collaborative Media Resource Hub, supporting journalism collaboratives across the United States.
+The Center recently received a [$2.5 million Knight Foundation grant](https://www.montclair.edu/newscenter/2025/02/17/center-for-cooperative-media-receives-2-5m-knight-foundation-grant-to-expand-collaborative-journalism-nationwide/) to launch the Collaborative Journalism Resource Hub, supporting journalism collaboratives across the United States.

 ## Tools in This Repository